Royal Victorian Medal: Description

-The medal is circular, 28 mm in diameter, struck in bronze, silver, and silver-gilt for gold medals.
-The obverse bears the young effigy of Queen Elizabeth II.
+The medal is circular and 28 mm in diameter.
+It is struck in bronze, silver, or silver-gilt (for the gold medal).
+The obverse bears the effigy of a young Queen Elizabeth II.
 Surrounding the effigy is the inscription Elizabeth II Dei Gratia Regina F D. The reverse depicts the royal cypher, surrounded by a wreath or ribbons and laurel leaves.
-A curled ribbon at the bottom bears the inscription, Royal Victorian Medal.
+A curled ribbon at the bottom bears the inscription Royal Victorian Medal.

 Attached by a ring suspension, the medal is borne by a blue ribbon with thin stripes of white and red on each edge.
 Awards to foreigners have a white central stripe.
 The ribbon is the same as that of the Royal Victorian Order.
 Additional awards of the medal are indicated by bars attached to the ribbon.

 Precedence

 Some orders of precedence are as follows: